romaisashazad/OOP-Project/README.md

 7. You begin with 3 hearts.
 When hearts reach 0, the game ends.
 8. Duck speed increases as your score rises.
 9. The game starts with background sound/music.
+10. Press ESC to return to menu and ENTER to start/restart

 ## File Structure